Bifurcations and multistability in inducible three-gene toggle switch networks: Effects of induction in systems perturbed away from symmetry

 \section{Effects of induction in systems perturbed away from symmetry}

 So far, we have assumed for simplicity that a given repressor binds different promoter sites with the same affinity (for example, $\bar{R}_1$ binds the promoters for $\bar{R}_2$ and $\bar{R}_3$ expression with the same affinity such that $K_{21} = K_{31} \equiv K_1$), and that protein expression is repressed with equal strengths $K_1 = K_2 = K_3 \equiv K$.
-While this symmetric setting allows us to observe the evolution of complex bifurcation diagrams, the fact remains that many biological systems are naturally perturbed away from symmetry.
-It is therefore useful to introduce biases into the relative repression strengths of a given protein, defined such that the model can still take a dimensionless form using the same transformations that generated Eqns.~\ref{eq:ODEdimless_r1pre} -~\ref{eq:ODEdimless_r3pre} and Eqns.~\ref{eq:ODEdimless_r1} -~\ref{eq:ODEdimless_r3}.
+While this symmetry allows us to observe the evolution of complex bifurcation diagrams, many biological systems are naturally perturbed away from symmetry.
+We now introduce biases into the relative repression strengths of a given protein, defined such that the model can still take a dimensionless form using the transformations that generated Eqns.~\ref{eq:ODEdimless_r1pre} -~\ref{eq:ODEdimless_r3pre} and Eqns.~\ref{eq:ODEdimless_r1} -~\ref{eq:ODEdimless_r3}.
 This allows us to determine the sensitivity of the bifurcation thresholds to various perturbations.

 Returning to the single-inducer case of Section~\ref{sec:inducer1}, suppose that we keep all parameters fixed but introduce bias into regulation by the inducer-targeted $\bar{R}_1$. $\bar{R}_1$ regulates $\bar{R}_2$ and $\bar{R}_3$ expressions by binding to the respective promoter sites with affinities $K_{21}$ and $K_{31}$, respectively.
 We now let $K_{31}/K_{21} =\alpha$, with $K_{21}$ and all remaining dissociation constants equal to $K$ as before.
 The dynamics are then defined by the differential equations